NannyML/nannyml/docs/deep_dive/data_chunks.rst

 Why we need chunks?
 ====
 NannyML monitors ML model performance and input data changes.
 Both can be reliably evaluated only on samples of data containing a number of observations.
-We call these samples chunks.
-All the results that we provide are calculated and presented on the level of chunk i.e. a chunk is a single data point. (# TODO example plot here)
+These samples are called chunks.
+All the results generated are calculated and presented on the level of chunk i.e. a chunk is a single data point.
+Go to

 How you define chunk?